rstcheck/rstcheck/docs/source/usage/config.rst

 If no section is found a warning is logged and no file config is used.

-When the path is a directory, this directory is search for a config file, like described in the earlier `Configuration files`_ section, except that only this directry is saerch and not the directry tree.
+When the path is a directory, this directory is search for a config file, like described in the earlier `Configuration files`_ section, except that only this directory is search and not the directory tree.

 Recursive resolution